asankov/secure-messenger/README.md

 secure-messenger generate-key
 ```

-By default, the key will be save into the OS Keychain.
+By default, the key will be saved into the OS Keychain.
 This is the most secure option, as the Keychain can have native encryption and access control.

 All commands support using the key from the keychain, so you never really have to see it and use it manually.